 - Health Problems

-Using your smartphone on a bright screen mode to play games or chat with friends late night can cause eye problems.
+Using your smartphone on a bright screen mode to play games or chat with friends late at night can cause eye problems.
 This can also cause sleeplessness and result in prolonged fatigue during the day.
 Wi-Fi connectivity is even thought to cause infertility.
 Network waves have also been said to cause some skin cancers.

 Smartphones have also become the most cause of disturbance at workplaces and when driving.
 That’s because you will carry it anywhere at any time.
 When driving, you will not want to miss any call or fail to reply to a text message.
 This way, you lose control or hit an oncoming vehicle head-on.